sumitparakh/sqleditor/README.md

 <br><br>
 You are welcome to contribute to this project.
 This project is in its early stage, no feature is frozen yet.
 All suggestions/fixes/help are more than welcome.
 Raise your issue or feature request <a href="https://github.com/sumitparakh/sqleditor/issues/new" target="_blank">here</a>

-Please contact me ([@sumitparakh](https://twitter.com/sumitparak)) if you need some help getting started with the setup.
+Please contact me ([@sumitparakh](https://twitter.com/sumitparak)) if you need some help getting started with the setup..